evernym/verity-sdk/sdk/java-sdk/README.md

 ## Overview

-This directory contains both the Java SDK and an example application that consumes the SDK.
+This directory contains both the Java SDK and an integration code example that consumes the SDK.
 The JAR file is available at https://evernym.mycloudrepo.io.
 See [below](#maven) for information on consuming this artifact.

 ## Reference Documentation